mattghall/transport-game/README.md

 ## Current phase flow

-The active weekly phase order is defined in `src/engine/actions.ts`:

-1. `purchase-equipment`
-2. `claim-routes`
-3. `operations`
-4. `bureaucracy`

-Important note: the current codebase uses these phases a little differently than older docs implied.

-- **`purchase-equipment`**
+Each player advances through phases **independently** each week — the pipeline allows players to be in different phases simultaneously, gated so player N can only start a phase once player N-1 has moved past it.

+Phase order per player per week:

-  - buy vehicle cards
+1. `purchase-equipment` — buy vehicle cards
-- **`claim-routes`**
-  - draw and keep city cards
+2. `add-city` — draw 4 city cards from a regional deck, keep 2
-  - this is more of a city-acquisition step right now
-- **`operations`**
-  - manual route building happens here
-  - rail track building and air route claiming go through `claimRoute`
-  - per-pod vehicle assignment and service splitting also happen here via the bureaucracy-related setters
-- **`bureaucracy`**
-  - read-only results / ledger view in the UI
-  - end-of-phase resolution applies fuel consumption and advances the game economy
+3. `operations` — claim rail/air routes; configure service pods and vehicle assignments
+4. `bureaucracy` — review projected revenue/costs; confirm to end your week

+All four phases complete for all players before the week advances.
+The lead player rotates each week.

 If phase behavior feels wrong, start in:

-- `src/engine/actions.ts` for turn/phase gating
+- `src/engine/actions.ts` for turn/phase gating (`canPlayerStartPhaseByPipeline`, `markPurchaseEquipmentReady`, `markOperationsReady`, `markBureaucracyReady`)
-- `src/ui/Board.tsx` for what controls are exposed in each phase
+- `src/ui/Board.tsx` for what controls are exposed in each phase (`viewerPhase` drives all UI gating)

 ## Debugging guide